-5 Conclusions
+6 Conclusions

 In this paper we introduced techniques and tools to draw, manipulate and animate new forms of stylised animation in computer assisted animation production.
-We focused on realising highly rendered styles which are particularly difficult (if not impossible) to animate by traditional means including the 'airbrushed' style, the scraperboard ('scratched card' or 'Carte à Gratter Noire') style, the 'watercolour / gouache' style, and the 'crayon' (chalk) style.
+We focused on realising highly rendered styles which are particularly difficult (if not impossible) to animate by traditional means including the 'airbrushed' style, the scraperboard ('scratched card' or 'Carte à Gratter Noire') style, the 'watercolour / gouache' style, pastel, and the 'crayon' (chalk) style.
+In addition, we described the data path to be followed to create highly stylised animations by incorporating real footage.